Overview of our English Department

 Key Stage 5

-The course is rigorous and challenging; pupils will be expected to write essays or reports every week.
+The courses are rigorous and challenging; pupils will be expected to write essays or reports every week.
 Pupils are expected to tackle the course with enthusiasm and dedication.
 A passion for reading, debate and discussion is vital.

 Mr A Jones (Head of English)